magicalpanda/MagicalRecord/README.md

 ## Support

+This project's activity has stopped.
 MagicalRecord is provided as-is, free of charge.
 For support, you have a few choices:

-- Ask your support question on [Stackoverflow.com](https://stackoverflow.com), and tag your question with **MagicalRecord**.
-The core team will be notified of your question only if you mark your question with this tag.
-The general Stack Overflow community is provided the opportunity to answer the question to help you faster, and to reap the reputation points.
-If the community is unable to answer, we'll try to step in and answer your question.
+- Ask your support question on [Stack Overflow](https://stackoverflow.com), and tag your question with **MagicalRecord**.
-- If you believe you have found a bug in MagicalRecord, please submit a support ticket on the [Github Issues page for MagicalRecord](https://github.com/magicalpanda/magicalrecord/issues).
-We'll get to them as soon as we can.
+- If you believe you have found a bug in MagicalRecord, please submit a support ticket on the [GitHub Issues page for MagicalRecord](https://github.com/magicalpanda/magicalrecord/issues) or a pull request.
 Please do **NOT** ask general questions on the issue tracker.
 Support questions will be closed unanswered.
 - For more personal or immediate support, [MagicalPanda](http://magicalpanda.com/) is available for hire to consult on your project.

-## Twitter

-Follow [@MagicalRecord](https://twitter.com/magicalrecord) on twitter to stay up to date with the latest updates relating to MagicalRecord.